Updated: Feb 28

 New Year’s Resolutions - a contentious topic!
 We all know the cliche of the newly-purchased exercise equipment or gym-membership that ends up going unused after the first month or two of the year.
 But for the average runner who has already built a pattern of consistent running, are resolutions helpful?
 Perhaps, or perhaps not.
 As usual, it varies by person.
 Here’s my take.

 Personally, I think about a New Year’s “Intention.”
 Maybe that's semantics, but to me, an intention is an overall guiding theme that I want to carry throughout the year.
 By my definition, it’s less “strict” than a resolution, which means it’s easier to get back after on board if you lose sight of it for a few days or weeks.

-Here are a few ideas on running-related “Intentions” that I’ve had and occasionally recommended to others.
+Here are a few ideas on running-related “Intentions” that I’ve had and occasionally recommended to athletes I work with.

 Consistency A goal of consistency could look very different for each person.
 Some people do a running “streak,” running every day.
 Some may focus on trying to hit every prescribed training run, no matter what.
 For long-term training, neither of those are ideal.